 If you or your children are physically or sexually unsafe, get out.
 Like, yesterday.
+I’m not saying to just go get a divorce, but I am saying to protect yourself and your children.
 If you or your children are spiritually or emotionally unsafe, set clear boundaries with a counselor, pastor or trusted friend.

 If your spouse is defensive, proud, unrepentant, and/or unchanging, a separation may be in order to attempt to jar his way of thinking.